Sceluswe/GLSL-Light-Test/README.md

 # GLSL-Light-Test
 A Light testing program for 2D textures and normal maps.
 The purpose of this program is to allow you to test how well your textures work with a simple GLSL light.

+Download it and run the .exe
+The program will generate a new settings.txt file if it is deleted.

 # License
 The application is based on SFML http://www.sfml-dev.org/ SFML is under the zlib/png license.
 You can use SFML for both open-source and proprietary projects, including paid or commercial ones.
 If you use SFML in your projects, a credit or mention is appreciated, but is not required.